 Another option at your disposal is to search through employment sites.
 There, you can conduct a more specific search with your personal information.
 An unofficial list of H1B sponsors from recent years can be found here.
 [Disclaimer: We take no responsibility for inaccuracies of unofficial data sources.]

-How many filing checks do I submit to get H1B Visa this season?
+How many filing checks do I need to submit to get an H1B Visa this season?